Detana TwinBee Yahho! Deluxe Pack

 is a 1995 two-in-one video game compilation developed and published by Konami for the PlayStation and Sega Saturn.
 It is the second Deluxe Pack release following Gokujō Parodius Da!
-Deluxe Pack, which included both Parodius Da! and Gokujo Parodius.
+Deluxe Pack, which included both Parodius Da!
+(1990) and Gokujo Parodius (1994).
 Part of the TwinBee series, it includes the original arcade versions of both Detana!!
 TwinBee and TwinBee Yahho!.
 In both games, players assume the role of Light and Pastel taking control of TwinBee and WinBee to defeat invading forces of the evil alien Iva and Archduke Nonsense to save planet Meru and the Land of Wonders island after receiving an SOS message sent by princess Melora and Queen Melody.

 Detana TwinBee Yahho!
-Deluxe Pack was met with mixed reception from critics, most of which reviewed it as a import title, since its release on PlayStation and Saturn; Reviewers praised the inclusion of both Detana!! and Yahho!, in addition of being faithful conversion of the arcade originals but most felt mixed in regards to certain aspects.
+Deluxe Pack was met with mixed reception from critics, most of which reviewed it as a import title, since its release on PlayStation and Saturn.
+Reviewers praised the inclusion of both Detana!! and Yahho!, in addition of being faithful conversion of the arcade originals but most felt mixed in regards to certain aspects.
 Both the PlayStation and Saturn versions sold approximately 156,549 copies combined during their lifespan in Japan.

 Games

 Detana TwinBee Yahho!
 Deluxe Pack is a compilation of two vertical-scrolling shooter games previously released in the TwinBee franchise by Konami: Detana!!
 TwinBee and TwinBee Yahho!.
 In Detana!!, players assume the role of Light and Pastel taking control of TwinBee and WinBee to defeat invading forces of the evil alien Iva and save planet Meru after receiving an SOS message sent by princess Melora.
-Detana!! follows the same conventions established in the original TwinBee, however the controls use the Japanese configuration; one button is used to fire the gun at airborne enemies while the other is used to drop bombs to the ground.
+Detana!! follows the same conventions established in the original TwinBee, but the controls use the Japanese configuration; one button is used to fire the gun at airborne enemies while the other is used to drop bombs to the ground.
 Power-up items consist of bells which can be uncovered by shooting the floating clouds, as well as items uncovered by destroying land enemies.
 As with TwinBee, players can shoot the floating bells to change between five different colors but two new color bells are introduced in Detana!! (purple and black).
 Both the PlayStation and Sega Saturn versions of Detana!! lack support for vertical (TATE) display.

 In Yahho!, players reassume the roles of Light and Pastel piloting TwinBee and WinBee to defeat the invading forces of Archduke Nonsense, who seeks the Harp of Happiness to conquer the world, and free the Land of Wonders island after receiving an SOS message by Flute, a fairy who serves Queen Melody.
 Yahho! differs from Detana!! in that the gameplay is much faster and players can adjust their playing style before starting the game to suit their preference.
 Players begin by choosing between three difficulty settings: Practice, Normal and Special.
 Players can also select between four different "charged shots" types and two control styles.
 The PlayStation and Saturn versions of Yahho! introduces additional voice acting.